-The fragmentation thresholds of our models were 0.131 for the more sensitive 5th percentile occurrence threshold and 0.071 for the more conservative 5% logistic threshold.
-Depending on the fragmentation threshold applied, two notably different scenarios of the sand lizards' inter-population connectivity could be postulated for predicting different proportions of the study area as suitable habitat (Fig. 5.2a).
-Figures 5.2b and 5.2c show the differences between the investigated populations for a detailed area located in the northeastern part of the city when applying the two different fragmentation thresholds.
-Direct comparisons highlight: (1) a conservative connectivity network between populations one, two and four; (2) a very sensitive connectivity network towards populations three and five; and (3) a strong isolation under both thresholds for population six.
+The fragmentation thresholds of our models were 0.131 for the more strict 5th percentile occurrence threshold and 0.071 for the more relaxed threshold.
+Depending on the fragmentation threshold applied, two notably different scenarios of the sand lizards' inter-population connectivity could be postulated for predicting different proportions of the study area as suitable habitat (Fig. 2a).
+Figure 2b and c shows the differences between the investigated populations for a detailed area located in the northeastern part of the city when applying the two different fragmentation thresholds.
+Direct comparisons highlight (1) a conservative connectivity network between populations one, two, and four; (2) a very sensitive connectivity network toward populations three and five; and (3) a strong isolation under both thresholds for population six.